 A perhaps more important factor in the resurgence of black lung disease is the decreasing power of mine workers’ unions, who throughout their history have fought hard to obtain basic protections and fair wages for their workers.
 Miners unions had important victories in their struggles against black lung cases in the 1960s and ’70s.
 But since the 1980s, union membership has dropped dramatically.
 No mine workers’ unions remain in Kentucky, the site of the Harlan County Wars of the 1930s, during which “Which Side are You On?” was written, and the 1973 Brookside Strike depicted in the documentary Harlan County, USA.
 Now only 17% of miners in Appalachia are union members.
 Contract workers make up a larger and larger fraction of miners, and they tend to work in more dangerous conditions with longer hours.
 Decent health care and disability benefits has been another casualty, as miners with black lung struggle to get compensation from the mining companies.
 Powerful forces are at play; industry challenges 70% of black lung cases, and doctors hired by mining companies diagnose black lung in half as many cases as independent experts.
 Many die before benefits to their families come through.

 Black lung is preventable, with ventilation systems to remove the dust that hangs in the air.
 Stricter regulations and better enforcement would have protected those tens of thousands of workers.
 When companies cheat on ventilation requirements, it exposes the workers to more lung-clogging dust, and it also makes the mines much more susceptible to huge disasters.
 The Upper Big Branch explosion in West Virginia in 2010 was caused by inadequate ventilation, which the company had been cited for repeatedly, and had allegedly falsified measurements.
 As grim proof of the hazardous working conditions those miners faced, it was discovered that seventeen out of the 24 miners whose bodies could be tested had black lung, developed in only a few years of work in some cases.
-Sierra Ferrell’s “29” commemorates this disaster (song in video link only), as do “Big Branch,” “Five Miles In and One Mile Deep,” and “It’s About Blood” in the above playlist.
+Mike Pushkin and Sierra Ferrell’s “29” commemorates this disaster (song in video link only), as do “Big Branch,” “Five Miles In and One Mile Deep,” and “It’s About Blood” in the above playlist.